maelys-mcardle/snowflake/docs/high-level-assembly.md

 CODE  MNEMONIC  ARGUMENTS       DESCRIPTION
 ---  ---------  --------------  -----------
-40   NOT        BANK            Logical NOT.
+40   !
+BANK            Logical NOT.
 Inverts the value of BANK.
-41   AND        BANK1   BANK2   Logical AND.
+41   &          BANK1   BANK2   Logical AND.
 Result stored in BANK1.
-42   OR         BANK1   BANK2   Logical OR.
+42   |          BANK1   BANK2   Logical OR.
 Result stored in BANK1.
-43   XOR        BANK1   BANK2   Logical XOR.
+43   ^          BANK1   BANK2   Logical XOR.
 Result stored in BANK1.
 ```

 ### Literals